mshwery/mattshwery.com/_posts/2013-03-28-a-new-save-icon.md

 I think there's a lot of room to move this idea forward.
 Perhaps something less abstract is necessary.
 Maybe we don't need an iconographic representation at all?

-Edit: The floppy disk icon is awkward because it's in transition from an indexical sign to something more symbolic.
-Historically, the floppy disk represents the signified act of saving; while today the floppy disk bears no correlation to 'save.'
+Furthermore, the floppy disk icon feels awkward now because it's in transition from an [indexical sign to something more symbolic](http://www.cs.indiana.edu/~port/teach/103/sign.symbol.short.html).
+Historically, the floppy disk is a physical thing that correlates with the act of saving; while today it doesn't.
 Perhaps the transition just needs time to complete.